A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Experiments

 \subsection{Performance on Solving State-Level Prediction}

-In this part, we evaluate our model on learning-to-branch, a representative solving state-level prediction task.
-We apply our attention-driven model to the Imitation Learning (IL) framework in \cite{gasse2019exact}, and compare the performance with its original BGNN.
+In this part, we evaluate our attention-based architecture within the Imitation Learning (IL) framework of \cite{gasse2019exact}.
 It learns a fast neural approximation of the Strong Branching (SB) strategy, which produces compact search trees but is computationally expensive.
-While there are a number of subsequent works in learning-to-branch, they mostly focus on training mechanisms and the underlying neural architecture largely remains the BGNN proposed in \cite{gasse2019exact}.
-To fairly assess the representation learning capability of different neural architectures, we therefore conduct experiments within this well-established framework.
+While many subsequent works study learning-to-branch, they mostly focus on training mechanisms and still rely on the BGNN backbone from \cite{gasse2019exact}.
+We adopt this standard setup for a controlled comparison across architectures.

-Following \cite{gasse2019exact}, we conduct experiments on four NP-hard problems: Set Covering (SC), Combinatorial Auctions (CA), Capacitated Facility Location (CFL), and Maximum Independent Set (MIS).
-SC and CFL, as described previously for CA and MIS, also hold significant practical importance in real-world applications.
-SC is widely used for service coverage optimization, such as emergency response, healthcare, and communication network planning.
-CFL is fundamental to supply chain and logistics network design, where capacity-constrained facilities must efficiently satisfy spatially distributed demands.
-Detailed formulation and instance generation procedure are listed in Appendix \ref{sec:app_benchmark}.
-Our experiments follow the protocol in \cite{gasse2019exact}.
-For each problem, we generate 10000 instances for training and 40 for testing.
-Additionally, we generated 40 instances larger and more challenging than the training set instances to form the transfer set.
-Since learning-to-branch requires direct access to the solver's internal logic, we use the state-of-the-art open-source solver SCIP \cite{BolusaniEtal2024OO} as the environment, and collect SB demonstrations using its built-in implementation.
+Following \cite{gasse2019exact}, we evaluate on four NP-hard benchmarks: Set Covering (SC), Combinatorial Auctions (CA), Capacitated Facility Location (CFL), and Maximum Independent Set (MIS), with formulations and instance generation in Appendix \ref{sec:app_benchmark}.
+For each problem, we generate 10,000 instances for training and 40 for testing.
+Additionally, we generate 40 instances larger and more challenging than the training set instances to form the transfer set.
+Since learning-to-branch requires direct access to the solver's internal logic, we use the open-source solver SCIP \cite{BolusaniEtal2024OO} as the environment, and collect SB demonstrations using its built-in implementation.